Math Insight

 The vector field $\dlvf$ determines both in what direction the sphere rotates, and the speed at which it rotates.
 We define the curl of $\dlvf$, denoted $\curl \dlvf$, by a vector that points along the axis of the rotation and whose length corresponds to the speed of the rotation.
 (As the curl is a vector, it is very different from the divergence, which is a scalar.)

 We can draw the vector corresponding to $\curl \dlvf$ as follows.
 We make the length of the vector $\curl \dlvf$ proportional to the speed of the sphere's rotation.
 The direction of $\curl \dlvf$ points along the axis of rotation, but we need to specify in which direction along this axis the vector should point.
-We will (arbitrarily?) set the direction of the curl vector by using the follwing “right hand rule.”
+We will (arbitrarily?) set the direction of the curl vector by using the following “right hand rule.”
 To see where $\curl \dlvf$ should point, curl the fingers of your right hand in the direction the sphere is rotating; your thumb will point in the direction of $\curl \dlvf$.
 For our example, $\curl \dlvf$ is shown by the green arrow.

 Applet: A rotating sphere indicating the presence of curl